kenkin360/nbd-vhdx/README.md

     UUID=01D98B437A03A830 /media/bitlk-test ntfs-3g _netdev,defaults,nodev,nosuid,locale=zh_TW.UTF-8 0 0
     UUID=01D98B437CB35EE0 /media/bitlk-test2 ntfs-3g _netdev,defaults,nodev,nosuid,locale=zh_TW.UTF-8 0 0
     ```
-    where the BitLocker partitions would be mapped in `/dev/mapper`.
-In the example described formerly, they would be `/dev/mapper/bitlk-d3eed7e3-01`, `/dev/mapper/bitlk-bace267f-01` and `/dev/mapper/bitlk-bace284a-01`.
-The `UUID`s of BitLocker partitions would be of the mapped ones and not of `/dev/nbdXpY`.
-The fourth entry demonstrates a non-BitLocker partition in `bitlk-test.vhd` which is the same disk image that `bitlk-test` was in.
-Note that the pre-existing partition where the disk image file lives must be mounted, of course.
-Option `_netdev` is required for the partitions on NBD, otherwise it will hang on boot; you will also need `X-mount.mkdir` if you want to mount them with `mount -a` (in command prompt, sometimes).
+    The BitLocker partitions will be mapped under `/dev/mapper`.
+In the example mentioned earlier, they would be mapped as `/dev/mapper/bitlk-d3eed7e3-01`, `/dev/mapper/bitlk-bace267f-01`, and `/dev/mapper/bitlk-bace284a-01`.
+The UUIDs of the BitLocker partitions will be those of the mapped devices and not `/dev/nbdXpY`.
+The fourth entry demonstrates a non-BitLocker partition in `bitlk-test.vhd` which is the same disk image mentioned in the `bitlk-test` entry.
+Note that the pre-existing partition where the disk image file resides must be mounted.
+Additionally, the `_netdev` option is required for the partitions on NBD; otherwise, the system may hang during boot.
+If you want to mount them with `mount -a` in the command prompt, you will also need `X-mount.mkdir`.

-* BitLocker partition in dynamically expanding disk image on an NTFS volume
+* BitLocker Partition in a Dynamically Expanding Disk Image on an NTFS Volume

-  You might encounter a problem that after you modified the files in a BitLocker volume under Linux, the disk image cannot be mounted in Windows 10 anymore.
-The error message says `Make sure the file is in an NTFS volume and isn't in a compressed folder or volume.` As far as we know by googling, it seems an issue (or a feature?) of Windows security update KB4019472.
-There are several ways to workaround this but if the disk image was huge, then run
+  You may encounter a problem where, after modifying files in a BitLocker volume under Linux, the disk image cannot be mounted in Windows 10 anymore.
+The error message "Make sure the file is in an NTFS volume and isn't in a compressed folder or volume." may appear.
+Based on my research, this issue seems to be related to Windows security update KB4019472.
+There are several workarounds, but if the disk image is large, running the following command in the command prompt would be a reasonable and handy one:

   ```
   fsutil sparse setFlag <YOUR-DISK-IMAGE-FILENAME> 0
   ```
-  in the command prompt would be a reasonable and handy one.